-Enjoying gaming’s latest ghost game phenomenon, Phasmophobia?
+What are the best ghost games?
 We can all agree that ghost games are better played together, right?
 That way, you can work together with your pals online and if things go south, sacrifice them and run away to safety.
-However, Phasmophobia isn’t just a ghost game, it’s also a detective game and a survival game, so it begs the question – are there other games like Phasmophobia?

 - The Blackout Club

 - Secret Neighbor: Hello Neighbor

 - Man of Medan